 The Titan team was spending too much time on the phone telling people how to find products on the clunky shopping cart.
-Once the website redesign was complete, Acker then had Huff and Cre8d develop a new shopping cart using the Shopify platform.
+Once the website redesign was complete, Acker then had us develop a new shopping cart using the Shopify platform.

 This work included: